-In the context of the definition of "foreign dividend" in section 1(1), "payable" must be interpreted to mean "payable at a future time".
 A dividend is payable once it is due to the holders of the shares under the principles discussed above.
 This approach is consistent with the determination of the timing of the accrual from a gross income perspective under paragraph (k) of the definition of "gross income" in section 1(1) and the exemptions in section 10B which refer back to the definition of "foreign dividend" in section 1(1).
 Thus, assume that a listed foreign company declared a dividend payable to holders of its shares listed in the share register on 31 December with payment to follow on 31 March.
-On 31 December the dividend accrued to the holder of shares and because it will be viewed as being payable by that foreign company for purposes of the definition of "foreign dividend" in section 1(1), the exemptions in section 10B can be applied if the other requirements of the section are met.
+On 31 December the dividend accrued to the holders of shares and because it will be viewed as being payable by that foreign company for purposes of the definition of "foreign dividend" in section 1(1), the exemptions in section 10B can be applied if the other requirements of the section are met.